GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

     For example "core-landing-zone" will have the same [setters.yaml](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/core-landing-zone/setters.yaml) as in the repo in the root of the pkg directory.

 ### <a name='deploy-the-infrastructure-using-kpt'></a>2b.
 Deploy the infrastructure using KPT
-This section is an optional dev-oriented alternative to the GitOps approach (which is recommended for production deployments) in the following section 3.
+This section is an optional dev-oriented alternative to the GitOps](#3-deploy-the-infrastructure-using-gitops) approach (which is recommended for production deployments) in the following section 3.

 #### <a name='gatekeeper-policies-kpt'></a>gatekeeper-policies
 Optional